Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Introduction

-We note that this contribution extends and completes our previous work published in~\cite{alhazbi2023_ccnc}, by providing the following new content. \begin{itemize} \item We focus on an indoor scenario, providing a brand new range of data considering additional hardware, modulation techniques, and jamming strategies. \item We consider a stronger adversary model, assuming that the adversary is aware of the sampling rate and the modulation techniques used by the legitimate communication link.
-Such knowledge allows the adversary to optimize the parameters of the jamming attack, in order to boost its effectiveness and avoid detection at the same time. \item We design a new optimized methodology for jamming detection, based on a one-class classifier of black and white images extracted from raw I-Q samples using \emph{sparse autoencoders}. \item We experimentally compare our new methodology with the ones proposed in~\cite{alhazbi2023_ccnc} and~\cite{alhazbi2023_arxiv}, showing remarkable performances and improvements with reference to the \ac{RJP} at the receiver, distance from the jammer, number of I-Q samples per image, training set size, and invariance to the hardware used for training. \item We provide additional results on a new dataset, gathered using new hardware, namely, the LimeSDR. \item We provide new results obtained on the data gathered by using various sampling rates at the jammer and receiver. \item We provide new results on the usage of a new jamming strategy, i.e., deceptive jamming using the same modulation (\ac{BPSK}) and signal of the legitimate communication link. \end{itemize}
+This contribution extends and completes our previous work published in~\cite{alhazbi2023_ccnc} by providing the following new content. \begin{itemize} \item We focus on an indoor scenario, providing a brand new range of data considering additional hardware, modulation techniques, and jamming strategies. \item We consider a stronger adversary model, assuming that the adversary knows the sampling rate and modulation techniques of the legitimate communication link.
+This knowledge allows the adversary to optimize the parameters of the jamming attack to boost its effectiveness and avoid detection simultaneously. \item We design a new optimized methodology for jamming detection based on a one-class classifier of black and white images extracted from raw I-Q samples using \emph{sparse autoencoders}. \item We experimentally compare our new methodology with those proposed in~\cite{alhazbi2023_ccnc} and~\cite{alhazbi2023_arxiv}, showing remarkable performances and improvements concerning the \ac{RJP} at the receiver, distance from the jammer, number of I-Q samples per image, training set size, and invariance to the hardware used for training. \item We provide additional results on a new dataset gathered using new hardware, namely, the LimeSDR. \item We provide new results on the data collected using various sampling rates at the jammer and receiver. \item We provide new results on using a new jamming strategy, i.e., deceptive jamming using the same modulation (\ac{BPSK}) and signal of the legitimate communication link. \end{itemize}

+We acknowledge that \sol\ takes inspiration from anomaly detection strategies applied in other research domains, e.g., intrusion detection and computer vision~\cite{gong2019_iccv}.
+However, to the best of our knowledge, none of the contributions in the current literature provided a structured methodology to apply such strategies to detect jamming attacks on the wireless RF spectrum.
+Also, as described in more detail in Sect.~\ref{sec:related}, none of the contributions focused on low-BER regimes, investigating how to detect jamming while still maintaining remote communication capabilities.

 {\bf Roadmap.} The rest of this paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces preliminary notions; Section~\ref{sec:sys_adv_model} describes the scenario and adversarial model; Section~\ref{sec:methodology} provides the rationale and details of \sol; Section~\ref{sec:results} discusses our extensive measurement campaign and performance assessment of our solution, and finally Section~\ref{sec:conclusion} draws the conclusion and outlines future work.